 The Main Talk

-In the main body of this talk I want to sketch an argument and present old and new reasons why Christians are better off leaving behind Max R. King's paradigm of Revelation chapter 20 as it is self-contradictory and satisfies ideological imperatives, but comes nowhere near the realities of the path of Jewish salvation history as it rolled forth sanguinly from the Masada disaster, through the reigns of Domitian and Nerva.
-While we hear of no significant disturbances in the reigns of Domition and his successor, Jewish history quickly turned extremely turbulent again under Trajan's watch and, finally, blossomed into the largest and most audacious insurrection this world has ever seen under that infamous debacle fomented by Simon Bar Kokhba in the eighteenth year the reign of Hadrian.
+In the main body of this talk, I want to sketch an argument and present old and new reasons why Christians are better off leaving behind Brother King's and Full Preterism's paradigm of Revelation chapter 20 as it is self-contradictory and satisfies ideological imperatives but comes nowhere near the realities of the path of Jewish salvation history as it rolled forth sanguinely from the Masada disaster, through the reigns of Domitian and Nerva.
+While we hear of no significant disturbances in the reigns of Domitian and his successor, Jewish history quickly turned extremely turbulent again under Trajan's watch and, finally, blossomed into the largest and most audacious insurrection this world has ever seen under that infamous debacle fomented by Simon Bar Kokhba in the eighteenth year the reign of Hadrian.

-But the Romans were keeping up with the buildup of events, not actually knowing the Biblical logic behind them, nor could they foresee that these violent and bloody outbursts were leading to the manifestation of a newly independent second century state of Israel, stellar turmoil, staggering loss of human lives and a hard-won victory against secession, once again, went to the Romans.
+But the Romans were keeping up with the buildup of events, not actually knowing the Biblical logic behind them, nor could they foresee that these violent and bloody outbursts were leading to the manifestation of a newly independent second-century state of Israel, stellar turmoil, a staggering loss of human lives.
+But in the end, a hard-won victory against Jewish secession, from the Roman Empire was to be denied, once again, and the final victory, with great effort, went to the Romans.

-To achieve success in inverting and squeezing Revelation chapter 20 back into pre-70 first century history, exegetes have to turn a blind eye to military numbers in terms of troop size.
-For example, in the A.D.66-70 imbroglio, the Jewish forces were fractured into three factions—the anti-Roman Zealot army under John Gischala and the Zealot army under Simon Bar Giora's control and a third faction of robbers, the Sicarii, who initiated the revolt.
-This last group withrew and remained atop Masada for the duration of the war, while the two Zealot groups fought against each other and with the pro-Roman Jewish forces trying to save the temple and the city from unrecoverable sacrilege and oblivion.
+To achieve success in inverting and squeezing Revelation chapter 20 back into pre-70 first-century history, exegetes have to turn a blind eye to military numbers in terms of Jewish and Roman troop sizes.
+For example, in the A.D.66-70 imbroglio, the Jewish forces were fractured into three factions—the anti-Roman Zealot army under John Gischala and the Zealot army under Simon Bar Giora's control and the third faction of robbers, the Sicarii, who initiated the revolt.
+This last group withdrew and remained atop Masada for the duration of the war, while the two Zealot groups fought against each other and with the pro-Roman Jewish forces tried to save the temple and the city from unrecoverable sacrilege and oblivion.

 Ok, let's talk about numbers:

-I just verified in Josephus' Complete Works, under Wars of the Jews, that twenty thousand Idumeans came up from Idumea to help John Gischala's Zealots who were trapped by the Aristocracy in the Temple (reference Wars 4.4.2:233-235).7
+It is verified in Josephus' Complete Works, under The Wars of the Jews, that twenty thousand Idumeans came up from Idumea to help John Gischala's Zealots who were trapped by the Aristocracy in the Temple (reference Wars 4.4.2:233-235).7

-Simon Bar Giora, from my memory, had twenty-thousand armed troops under him along with forty thousand that were unarmed, which makes up a force of sixty thousand people.8
+Simon Bar Giora, had twenty-thousand armed troops under him along with forty thousand that were unarmed, which makes up a force of sixty thousand people.8

 After the Idumeans killed the eight thousand five hundred people in the Temple of God, they proceeded to break open the prisons and two thousand prisoners were released.
 These freed criminals did not flee to John Gischala, but instead fled to Simon Bar Giora - see Wars 4.6.1:353.